 - Empowering Users: Information literacy empowers library and information center users by equipping them with the skills to effectively access, evaluate, and utilize information resources.
 Users become self-sufficient in their information needs, reducing their dependence on library staff and enabling them to make informed decisions.
 This empowerment leads to a more engaged and active user community.

 - Maximizing Resource Utilization: Information literacy ensures that library and information center resources are utilized to their full potential.
-Users who possess information literacy skills can navigate the available resources efficiently, locate relevant materials, and critically evaluate their suitability for their information needs.
+Users with information literacy skills can navigate the available resources efficiently, locate relevant materials, and critically evaluate their suitability for their information needs.
 This maximizes the value and impact of the resources within the institution.

-- Fostering Critical Thinking: Information literacy encourages critical thinking among users within libraries and information centers.
+- Fostering Critical Thinking: Information_literacy encourages critical thinking among users within libraries and information centers.
 Users are trained to critically evaluate information sources, assess their reliability and relevance, and consider multiple perspectives.
 This critical thinking ability enhances their analytical skills, enabling them to make informed judgments and decisions based on credible and trustworthy information.

-- Bridging the Digital Divide: Information literacy programs in libraries and information centers help bridge the digital divide by providing access to digital technologies and teaching digital skills to underserved communities.
+- Bridging the Digital Divide: Information_literacy programs in libraries and information centers help bridge the digital divide by providing access to digital technologies and teaching digital skills to underserved communities.
 This ensures that individuals from all backgrounds have equal opportunities to access and utilize information resources, empowering them in their educational, professional, and personal pursuits.

 Original Reference Article: